All systems operational · Data centers: Kosovo · Macedonia

 Licensing Costs: VMware vs. OpenStack

-OpenStack: OpenStack is released under the Apache License, meaning the software is free to use with no licensing fees.
-Organizations only incur costs for infrastructure, staff, or optional support services.
-This provides significant savings and flexibility in scaling infrastructure without added license costs.
+OpenStack: OpenStack is released under the Apache License — free to use with no licensing fees.
+Costs are limited to infrastructure, staff, or optional support services.

 Benefits of Using OpenStack Over VMware